gkao25/nijiEN_fanbase_overlap/README.md

 | Vox Akuma         |              0.178425 | Hex Haywire      |

-Looking at the above table which disregards the trivial correlation, the **top 5 highest correlations** are:
+Looking at the above table which disregards the trivial correlation, the **top 5 highest correlations** are between:

 1. Millie Parfait & Enna Alouette
 2. Elira Pandora & Pomu Rainpuff